AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/ElementsWithIDReference.md

 IQuery.ElementsWithIDReference Method
 =====================================
-Gets alls the elements from the document which have a reference to the provided ID.
+Gets alls the descendant elements from the provided CAEX object, which have a reference to the provided ID.
 The elements in the result collection are references, which define the CAEX object and the attribute, containing the reference .
 If the *elementName* is set, only elements with the defined element name are considered.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)